nmwsharp/polyscope-docs/cpp/source/common/parameterization_quantity.md

 - `GRID`: a grid with thin lines
 - `LOCAL_CHECK`: a checkboard over a radial colormap, centered around `(0,0)`
 - `LOCAL_RAD`: distance stripes over a radial colormap, centered around `(0,0)`
+- `CHECKER_ISLANDS`: a checkerboard where islands are colored according to the island labels integer, which must be given explicitly (meshes only)

 The function `SurfaceParameterizationQuantity::setStyle(ParamVizStyle newStyle)` can be used to programmatically change the style.